 Red deer (Cervus elaphus) are impressive animals at any time of the year, but as autumn’s cloak sweeps away the remnants of summer, the stags really come into their own.
 In this article, Kate Priestman takes a closer look at this enigmatic species…

-There is some controversy with regards to red deer taxonomy; genetic evidence indicates that red deer is a species group, rather than a single species; in addition, there is much debate about the number of subspecies within the Cervus genus (which is further confused by hybridisation) .
+There is some controversy with regards to red deer taxonomy – genetic evidence indicates that red deer is a species group, rather than a single species; in addition, there is much debate about the number of subspecies, which is further confused by hybridisation.

 The IUCN recognises several subspecies of Western Red Deer as follows:

 Red deer are distributed from Europe into North Africa and the Middle East.
-They are also widely distributed throughout most of continental Europe, and are present on a number of islands, including Sardinia.
+They are also widely distributed throughout most of continental Europe and are present on a number of islands.

-In the UK, indigenous populations occur in Scotland, the Lake District, and the South West of England (principally on Exmoor).
-Not all of these are of entirely pure bloodlines, as some of these populations have been supplemented with deliberate releases of deer from parks.
-The University of Edinburgh found that, in Scotland, there has been extensive hybridisation with the closely related sika deer.
+In the UK, indigenous populations occur in Scotland, the Lake District and the south-west of England (principally on Exmoor) – some of these populations have been supplemented with deliberate releases of deer from parks.
+Red deer have also been found to hybridise with the closely related sika deer.

-Red deer vary in size depending on their habitat.
-Deer on the open hills of Scotland are smaller than those in lowland English woodland.
+Red deer vary in size depending on their habitat, indeed it is known that deer found on open habitat in Scotland are smaller than those in lowland English woodland.
 This difference appears to be related to the availability of food during the winter months.

 A red deer’s diet mainly consists of tree shoots, grasses, sedges and shrubs.
 In the autumn months, fruit and seeds are also important.

-In woodland red deer are largely solitary or occur as mother and calf groups.
+In woodland, red deer are largely solitary or occur as mother and calf groups.
 On open ground, larger single sex groups occur where they tend to only mix during the rut.
-In the Highlands of Scotland, large groups may be present for most of the year.

-Female red deer reach sexual maturity at two years of age; the breeding season or rut typically begins towards the end of September and runs through until November.
-Autumn heralds the time of year when stags compete for the females or hinds and their habitat echoes to the sounds of the red deer stags roaring and clashing antlers as they seek to assert their dominance with one another.
+Autumn heralds the breeding season when stags compete for the females, hinds, and their habitat echoes to the sound of the red deer stags roaring and clashing antlers as they seek to assert their dominance with one another.